 As you would expect, the cost of a Medigap plan varies due to several factors, including the type of plan you enroll in, your location, and the insurance company.
-This makes it particularly difficult to offer an accurate cost estimate of a Medicare Supplement plan without knowing your personal credentials.
+This makes it particularly difficult to offer an accurate cost estimate of a Medicare Supplement plan without knowing your credentials.

 If you would like to enroll in a Medigap plan, it’s important to compare multiple policies that are offered in your area.
-This can help you to determine how premiums are set and how much you can expect to pay per month.
+This can help you determine how premiums are set and how much you can expect to pay per month.

-It is entirely possible for you to change your Medicare Supplement Plan.
+You can change your Medicare Supplement Plan.
 Whether you want to cancel coverage altogether or switch to a different plan type, you can do so by applying for your desired new Medigap policy.

 If you are accepted, call your current insurance company, and ask to end your coverage.
 Once your new Medigap coverage begins, you have a 30-day window to decide whether you want to keep the new policy.

 Similarly, it is possible to drop your Medigap policy and join a Medicare Advantage plan during the Open Enrollment Period, which runs from October 15 to December 7 every year.